I-like-PhysiX/webshop/backend/README.md

 # copy the necessary code to the right place

-# the app is listening on port 3000
+# the app is listening on localhost:3000
 nodemon node index.js
 ```